Bigrob7605/VPT-101/media/press_kit.md

 This is the Linux of Medicine - making advanced treatments accessible to everyone, regardless of economic status or geographic location.

 Current Impact:
-✅ 50+ labs actively replicating protocols
+✅ Ready for lab replication protocols
-✅ 15+ countries with active implementations
+✅ Designed for global accessibility
-✅ 1000+ researchers contributing
+✅ Growing community of researchers contributing
 ✅ 0 paywalls - completely free

 Success Stories: